-The bladder is a hollow, muscular organ that stores urine for a short period.
+The bladder is a hollow, muscular organ that stores urine for a short period of time.
 The bladder stretches as urine accumulates and, at a certain point, it signals the body to relieve the growing pressure.
-A muscular sphincter valve at the opening of the bladder is relaxed and the bladder contracts to send urine through the urethra and out of the body.
+A muscular valve at the opening of the bladder relaxes and the bladder contracts to send urine through the urethra and out of the body.

-The blanket term UTI is frequently used, but a urinary tract infection may also be identified by the part of the urinary tract that is affected.
+The blanket term UTI is frequently used, but a urinary tract infection may also be identified by the specific part of the urinary tract that is affected.

-Urine does not normally contain microorganisms, but if it is obstructed leaving the body or retained in the bladder, it provides a good environment for bacteria to grow.
-Most urinary tract infections are due to bacteria that are introduced into the opening of the urethra.
-They stick to the walls of the urethra, multiplying and moving up the urethra to the bladder.
+Urine does not normally contain microbes.
+Urinary tract infections develop when bacteria enter the opening of the urethra.
+The bacteria stick to the walls of the urethra, multiplying and moving up the urethra to the bladder.
 Most UTIs remain in the lower urinary tract (urethra or bladder), where they cause symptoms such as urinary urgency and a burning sensation during urination.
-Most of these infections are considered uncomplicated and are easily treated, but if they are not addressed, the infection may spread up through the ureters and into the kidneys.
+Typically, these infections are considered uncomplicated and are easily treated, but if they are not addressed, the infection may spread through the ureters and into the kidneys.

-Although a variety of bacteria can cause UTIs, most are due to Escherichia coli, a bacterium that is common in the gastrointestinal tract and is routinely found in stool.
+Although a variety of bacteria can cause UTIs, most are due to Escherichia coli, bacteria that are common in the digestive system and are routinely found in stool and around the anus.
 Other bacteria that may cause UTIs include species of Proteus, Klebsiella, Enterococcus, and Staphylococcus.
-Occasionally, a UTI may be due to a yeast, such as Candida albicans.
+Occasionally, UTIs may be caused by a fungus (yeast), such as Candida albicans.

 Urinary tract infections are common.
-According to the American Urological Association Foundation, UTIs result in more than 7 million visits to doctor's offices a year.
-Although they can affect anyone at any age, women are much more likely than men to have a UTI with about 40% of women and 12% of men having at least one in their lifetime.
+According to the American Urological Association Foundation, UTIs result in more than 8.1 million visits to doctor's offices each year.
+Although they can affect anyone at any age, women are much more likely than men to have UTIs, with about 40% of women and 12% of men having at least one UTI in their lifetime.